I love the music of Ralph Vaughan Williams, and have done so for most of my life.

 We count three hundred, but we miss: There is but one, and that one ever.

 My first encounter with the music of Ralph Vaughan Williams may have been his setting of Greensleeves, which I remember as the music for a serial on the ABC Children’s program back in the 1950s.
-I would also enjoyed hymns set to his music singing in the school chapel choir during my secondary schooling.
+I would have also enjoyed hymns set to his music, singing them in the school chapel choir during my secondary schooling.

 As I thought about these things, I became curious about where references to these memories might lie and so began a wonderful journey through computer files and journals.
 I was delighted to find many references to Vaughan Williams’ music and a number of poems, representing more than 60 years of “Vaughan Williams and me”.
 I imagine this will be a work in progress.